MCGallaspy/fle-exercise/README.md

 * Added a filter form for movies, but I still need to:
   * Do something with the results
   * Style the form
+* It would be nice if searching for a term and then filtering worked as expected (it doesn't, but the reverse order does).
+One way to do that is to keep the search term as a cookie.

 Instructions
 ----